archcoding-books/papers/storage/haystack/haystack.md

 Currently, Haystack uses on average 10 bytes of main memory per photo.
-Recall that we scale each uploaded image to four photos all with the same key (64 bits), dif- ferent alternate keys (32 bits), and consequently differ- ent data sizes (16 bits).
+Recall that we scale each uploaded image to four photos all with the same key (64 bits), different alternate keys (32 bits), and consequently different data sizes (16 bits).
 In addition to these 32 bytes, Haystack consumes approximately 2 bytes per image in overheads due to hash tables, bringing the total for four scaled photos of the same image to 40 bytes.
 For comparison, consider that anxfsinodetstructure in Linux is 536 bytes.
 #### 3.6.3 Batch upload
-Since disks are generally better at performing large se- quential writes instead of small random writes, we batch uploads together when possible.
+Since disks are generally better at performing large sequential writes instead of small random writes, we batch uploads together when possible.
 Fortunately, many users upload entire albums to Facebook instead of single pictures, providing an obvious opportunity to batch the photos in an album together.
-We quantify the improve- ment of aggregating writes together in Section 4.
+We quantify the improvement of aggregating writes together in Section 4.

 ## 4 Evaluation

 We divide our evaluation into four parts.
 In the first we characterize the photo requests seen by Facebook.
 In the second and third we show the effectiveness of the Directory and Cache, respectively.
-In the last we ana- lyze how well the Store performs using both synthetic and production workloads.
+In the last we analyze how well the Store performs using both synthetic and production workloads.

 ### 4.1 Characterizing photo requests

 Photos are one of the primary kinds of content that users share on Facebook.
-Users upload millions of photos ev- ery day and recently uploaded photos tend to be much more popular than older ones.
+Users upload millions of photos every day and recently uploaded photos tend to be much more popular than older ones.
 Figure 7 illustrates how popular each photo is as a function of the photo’s age.
-To understand the shape of the graph, it is useful to dis- cuss what drives Facebook’s photo requests.
+To understand the shape of the graph, it is useful to discuss what drives Facebook’s photo requests.

 #### 4.1.1 Features that drive photo requests